U.S. cities fear more destruction as protesters rage against police brutality

 The administration of President Donald Trump, who has called protesters “thugs”, will not federalize and take control of the National Guard for now, national security adviser Robert O’Brien said on Sunday.

 Trump said on Sunday that the U.S. government will designate anti-fascist group Antifa as a terrorist organization.
-It was not clear how many, if any, of the protesters participating in demonstrations are from Antifa.
+It was not clear how many of the protesters participating in demonstrations are from Antifa.

 “Get tough Democrat Mayors and Governors,” Trump said on Twitter on Sunday afternoon.
 “These people are ANARCHISTS.
 Call in our National Guard NOW.
 The World is watching and laughing at you and Sleepy Joe.
 Is this what America wants?
 NO!!!”